 But what do I do the other 8 months of the year — when the temps are too low for growing and the ground is frozen or covered in snow?

 We own shares in 3 local, member-owner co-ops.
 This supports local business and our community’s economy.

-These co-ops (2 of which are like “health food stores”) source many of their products from Minnesota farms.
-So even though these foods aren’t in my immediate area, they do come from within my state and, therefore, support my state’s economy.
+These co-ops (2 of which are basically health food stores) source many of their products from Minnesota farms.
+So even though these foods aren’t in my immediate area, they do come from within my state and, therefore, I consider them local.

 When the farmer’s market isn’t running, these stores are my saving grace.

 In the winter months, I buy most of our produce from these co-ops because they sell organic and source from within Minnesota when possible.

 What about meat, eggs, and milk?